Please read this important notice carefully as it affects your privacy and how we use information about you.

 Your information is generally stored on servers and filing systems in the European Economic Area which includes the UK.
 We will take appropriate technical and organisational measures to keep your information confidential and secure in accordance with our internal procedures covering the storage, access and disclosure of information.
 Information may be kept on our information technology systems or in paper files.

 From time to time it may be stored in or accessed from countries outside the EEA.
-Where this may happen, we always make sure that there are appropriate safeguards in place, such as the model contract clauses, binding corporate rules or the EU-US Privacy Shield, to guarantee that your information – and your rights – are protected to the same high standard as under UK law.
+Where this may happen, we always make sure that there are appropriate safeguards in place, such as the model contract clauses, binding corporate rules, an adequacy decision or regulation, to guarantee that your information – and your rights – are protected to the same high standard as under UK law.

 Lawful Purpose for Processing Personal Data